Skip to content

 • datasets.DatasetsManager: Manages access to datasets.
 It uses Settings to get dataset configurations and the ProviderService to acquire the correct provider instance to download and load data.

 • core.BasePredictor: The abstract base class for all predictors.
-It defines the standard interface (predict, evaluate, visualize).
-It requires a Settings object and an object conforming to WeightsManagerProtocol for initialization.
+It defines the standard interface (predict, evaluate, visualize) and delegates model operations to a BaseInferenceBackend instance.
+It outputs structured Pydantic prediction models.

 • predictors.* (e.g., MosquitoClassifier, MosquitoDetector): Concrete implementations of BasePredictor.
-They are initialized with Settings and a ModelWeightsManager instance to ensure their model weights are available before use.
+They are initialized with Settings and automatically create appropriate backends via the BackendFactory.

 3.4 Conceptual interaction flow